The Juice Man Cometh

-There’s a knock at the door and everyone freezes with fear.
-Like the runaway slaves on the Underground Railroad to the North during the Civil War, chiropractors felt the same terror before state laws legalized chiropractic care.
+Imagine yourself as a chiropractor before licensing laws were passed to protect you and your patients.
+There’s a knock at your office door and everyone inside freezes with fear.
+Like the runaway slaves on the Underground Railroad fleeing to the North during the Civil War, chiropractors felt the same terror before state laws legalized their type of care.